The list below is a record of advice the Planning Inspectorate has provided in respect of the Planning Act 2008 process.

 Note that after a project page has been created for a particular application, any advice provided that relates to it will also be published under the ‘s51 advice’ tab on the relevant project page.

-Sizewell C New Nuclear Power Station View all advice for this project
+The Sizewell C Project View all advice for this project

 I feel it is appropriate to bring to your attention the attached letter